 Source of Data:

-Data has been collected from Kaggle using dataset published by Kumar Rajarshi, who has in turn collected the data from WHO and United Nations website.
+Data has been collected from Kaggle using dataset published by Kumar Rajarshi, who has in turn collected the data from WHO and United Nations websites.

 Data cleaning has been carried out on Microsoft Excel, with all null values being removed from the dataset.